Ai Accountant

 Content lifecycle management

-Every asset follows, Capture, Curate, Classify, Publish, Review, Retire.
-Publish only after validation, review on cadence, and retire outdated content systematically.
+Every asset follows: Capture, Curate, Classify, Publish, Review, Retire.
+Publish only after validation.
+Review on cadence.
+Retire outdated content systematically.

 RACI matrix for knowledge ownership